swift-nav/libsbp/HOWTO.md

    documentation are consistent.

 2. Add to RELEASE_NOTES.md and update the CHANGELOG details with `make release`.
-Submit a pull request.
-This requires [github-changelog-generator](https://github.com/skywinder/github-changelog-generator), and a CHANGELOG_GITHUB_TOKEN in your PATH if you don't already have them.
+Submit a pull request and get it merged.
+This requires [github-changelog-generator](https://github.com/skywinder/github-changelog-generator), and a `CHANGELOG_GITHUB_TOKEN` in your `PATH` if you don't already have them.

+3. After the release PR is merged, recreate the tag:
+    ```shell
+    git checkout master
+    git pull
+    git tag -d INCREMENTED_TAG
+    git tag -a INCREMENTED_TAG -m "Version INCREMENTED_TAG of libsbp."
+    git push origin INCREMENTED_TAG
+    ```

-3. Create a release on [GitHub](https://github.com/swift-nav/libsbp/releases) and add the RELEASE_NOTES.md.
+4. Create a release on [GitHub](https://github.com/swift-nav/libsbp/releases) and add the RELEASE_NOTES.md.

-4. Distribute release packages: `make dist`.
+5. Distribute release packages: `make dist`.
 You may need credentials on the appropriate package repositories.
+Ignore the GPG error in `stack`, the package will get uploaded correctly anyway.

-5. Announce release to the [forum](https://groups.google.com/forum/#!forum/swiftnav-discuss).
+6. Announce release to the [forum](https://groups.google.com/forum/#!forum/swiftnav-discuss).

-6. Releases are not only never perfect, they never really end.
+7. Releases are not only never perfect, they never really end.
 Please pay special attention to any downstream projects or users that may have issues or regressions as a consequence of the release version.